brtprivate/test_web/admin/README.md

-## AIEarnBot Admin Console
+## AiCryptoBot Admin Console

-Feature-driven Next.js 16 dashboard for managing the AIEarnBot server.
+Feature-driven Next.js 16 dashboard for managing the AiCryptoBot server.
 It ships with:

 - 🔐 Secure admin login with RTK Query + token persistence
 - 📊 Realtime dashboard cards, charts, and deposit intelligence